 - Provide direct outreach to students in situations involving complex wellness concerns;

-- Consult with friends and parents to share advice on how best to support a student’s needs while balancing their own well-being and need for support;
+- Collaborate with faculty, parents and friends to share advice on how best to support a student’s needs while balancing their own well-being and need for support;

-- Work with campus partners to identify and advocate against barriers to student success.
+- Work with campus partners to identify and advocate against systemic and individual barriers to student success.

 - Sharing Concern for a Friend

 - Food and Housing Insecurity

 - Getting Around After An Injury (mobility issues)

 Limits on our work: Our office’s ethical practice and developmental philosophy places emphasis on student ownership and personal agency.
 As a result, our general practice means that we will: